It makes sense to ask for a raise when you’ve done a good job at work.

 Build a Bench of Supporters

 Why: “It’s important to proactively build your bench of supporters.
-Having someone else to advocate on your behalf can go a long way in showcasing your value,” said Tracy Stone, director of Diversity, Equity and Inclusion in Tech at fintech company Intuit.
+Having someone else to advocate on your behalf can go a long way in showcasing your value,” said Tracy Stone, director of diversity, equity and inclusion at Intuit.

 How: Proactively build these relationships over time so that your supporters can see your work and understand what you bring to the table, along with specific examples.
-Then when you’re ready to ask for a raise, tap into your network of supporters as references, or if they’re comfortable, ask one or two to send an affirmative note to your manager showcasing your development and growth from their perspective, Stone told Built In.
+Then when you’re ready to ask for a raise, tap into your network of supporters as references, or if they’re comfortable, ask one or two to send an affirmative note to your manager showcasing your development and growth from their perspective.

 Gather Salary Data to Provide at Your Review